OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/newton.rst

 **err_on_non_converge**

-  If you set this to True, then when the doesn't converge, either by hitting the iteration limit without meeting the tolerance criteria, or by encountering a NaN or inf, thenit will raise an AnalysisError exception.
+  If you set this to True, then when the solver doesn't converge, either by hitting the iteration limit without meeting the tolerance criteria, or by encountering a NaN or inf, it will raise an AnalysisError exception.
 This is mainly important when coupled with a higher-level solver or driver (e.g., `pyOptSparseDriver`)that can handle the AnalysisError by adapting the stepsize and retrying.